its-colby/library/notes/other_bjj.md

 Let's systematically go through each muscle and determine how to shut it down.
 For simplicity, we will look at an opponent in the bottom position on the ground.

-Gluteus Maximus: posterior sacrum <-> posterior femur. a kickback or a hip thrust. a hip thrust is the only meaningful defensive movement. a) only grounds and walls are effective, not bodyweight. b) and a bit of a but don't allow hip flexion so leg straight. c) feet off floor.
-In summary, 1) prone 2) leg straight 3) tibia in air.

 Quadriceps: a) only grounds and walls are effective, not bw b) leg straight c) tibia in air.